stakeholder definition step 1 of stakeholder management

 Mind mapping

-is also a useful way of unlocking your creativity and helping the ideas to flow.
+Is also a useful way of unlocking your creativity and helping the ideas to flow.
 Your scribe can draw a mind map on a whiteboard or flipchart or you can use 'mind-mapping' software.
 See an example stakeholder mindmap for a software implementation project.
 There are many online and desktop providers of mindmapping software, offering free and paid options.
 A web search for 'mindmapping software' will find plenty of suggestions.
 We use mindmeister.com.

 Stakeholder lists

 Generic lists are a good starting point to identify potential stakeholders.
-This stakeholder list suggests 105 stakeholders and you are welcome to use it.
+This list suggests 105 stakeholders and you are welcome to use it.
 It is a generic list so it doesn't include many specialist or industry specific job titles, that said we hope it will be a useful to kick off your stakeholder mapping!
-For industry specific stakeholder lists see BPM stakeholders, big data stakeholders, construction stakeholders, ecommerce stakeholders, IT stakeholders, ITIL stakeholders and government stakeholders.
+For industry specific lists see BPM stakeholders, big data stakeholders, construction stakeholders, ecommerce stakeholders, IT stakeholders, ITIL stakeholders and government stakeholders.
 For projects see project stakeholders.

 Previous projects